CultivateHQ/cultivateHQ.com/source/posts/2015-08-31-conman-elm.md

 ## 2. Introducing Views

-Elm uses a Model-Update_View architecture.
+Elm uses a Model-Update-View architecture.
 The Model describes the current state of the application, Update contains various actions that can be performed on the Model to transition it from the current state into a new state, and the View defines how the Model is displayed.

 We'll start off with the View as that is the simplest to demonstrate.
 A View is just a function that returns HTML.